bit-mancer/arduino-cooperative-multitasking/README.md

 }
 ```

 Typically you would start a handul of additional loops in `setup()`.
 Each loop you start will consume a fixed amount of memory which will limit the total number of loops you can start on your device.
-If you're starting a lot of loops, you'll have to make sure you leave enough free memory available for the rest of your application; see [Stack size](#stack-size) for more information on memory usage.
+If you're starting a lot of loops, you'll have to make sure you leave enough free memory available for the rest of your application; see [Stack Size](#stack-size) for more information on memory usage.

 If your existing code is using `millis()` in a tight loop, you'll want to modify the code to also call `yield()` &mdash; this will allow your other loops to run: